erinversfeldcodes/HonoursProject/DataGathering/Data Gatherer/ReadMe [HANDGRDataGatherer].txt

 External application dependancies are as follows:

 - For the Kinect V2: The Kinect 2.0 SDK must be installed.
 This can be found at https://www.microsoft.com/en-us/download/details.aspx?id=44561.
-- For the Leap Motion Controller:
+- For the Leap Motion Controller: Set up Leap Motion for your computer: https://www.leapmotion.com/setup/desktop.
+Download the sdk (https://developer.leapmotion.com/sdk/v2) and point the visual studio project to it (https://developer.leapmotion.com/documentation/csharp/devguide/Project_Setup.html).
+The data gatherer for this project was run using V2 of the Leap software.
 - For the Myo Armband:

 The program file is HANDGRDataGatherer\HANDGRDataGatherer\bin\Debug\HANDGRDataGatherer.exe.